Faster Neural Network Training with Approximate Tensor Operations: Approximating Convolutions

+The assumptions in Theorem~\ref{thm:topk} can hold in practice if weights are initialized with a zero-centered distribution\citep{glorot2010understanding}, if the distribution of weights remains centered around zero during training \citep{glorot2010understanding, blundell2015weight, han2015learning, thoma2017analysis}, and if different weights can be considered pairwise-independent \citep{huang2020convolution}.

+We study the approximation quality of CRS, Bernoulli-CRS and top-$k$ selection on synthetic matrix multiplication.
+We generate $100\times 100$ random matrices and compute the error metric:

+Figures~\ref{fig:normal_1_1_100x100_frobenius},\ref{fig:normal_0_1_1_1_100x100_frobenius} show the approximation error for different algorithms and sampling ratios, averaged over 1000 runs.
+We observe that Bernoulli-CRS outperforms CRS in higher sampling ratios.
+Also, when one matrix has i.i.d entries with zero mean, Bernoulli-CRS outperforms CRS and top-$k$ selection performs the best as expected from Theorem \ref{thm:topk}.

+We also consider a different flavor of top-$k$ selection, which we refer to as "top-$k$-weights": sampling $k$ column-row pairs corresponding to rows of $B$ with the highest norms.
+While not providing the theoretical guarantees of Theorem~\ref{thm_sup:topk}, the new variant has a desirable property for data parallel distributed training, where weights are identical between different workers.
+A deterministic selection algorithm that only depends on the weights will sample the same weights for all workers, allowing to reduce the gradient communication between nodes to the selected weights only.

-\section{Approximating convolutions}
+\section{Approximating Convolutions}

-So far we considered approximation of fully-connected layers.
-In this section we extend the basic CRS algorithm to the approximation of multi-channel convolution.
+We extend the basic CRS algorithm to the approximation of multi-channel convolutions.

-We consider two approaches: (1) Transforming convolution into matrix multiplication (e.g., as in cuDNN~\citep{chetlur2014cudnn}) and then applying CRS (2) Devising a specialized algorithm for approximate convolution.
-We prefer the second approach to avoid introducing dependence of the approximation quality on a particular implementation of the transformation.

-Our algorithm is a generalization of the CRS algorithm for matrices.
 In matrix multiplication sampling is performed over the common dimension.
-The analogue for multi-channel convolution is to sample over the input features dimension.
+The analogue for multi-channel convolution is to sample over the input channels dimension, illustrated in Figure~\ref{fig:sample_conv}.
 As in the matrix case, the output dimensions remain the same.

+In the appendix we derive the optimal sampling probabilities and scaling factors.
+Bernoulli-CRS and top-$k$ algorithms can be developed for convolutions as well in an analogous way.